-While you generally need to submit an export declaration in order to export commercial goods from Canada, there are situations where no export declaration is required.
+In most cases, you need to submit an export declaration to export commercial goods from Canada.
+Meanwhile, there are situations where no export declaration is required.
 The most common exceptions are:

-- goods valued at less than CAN$2,000 that do not require a permit; or
+- goods valued at less than CAN$2,000 that do not require a permit

 Goods requiring additional documentation

 Additional documentation may be required by other government departments for your goods to be exported.
-Please refer the to Commodities that may require export permits to determine if additional requirements may apply to your goods and where you can find more information.
+Refer to the Commodities that may require export permits to determine if additional requirements apply to your goods and for more information.

 How to submit an export declaration

-You will require a business number with an import/export account before submitting an export declaration.
-To obtain a valid business number, call the Canada Revenue Agency at 1-800-959-5525 or consult How to register for a business number – CRA.
+To confirm you have a valid business number, or to get one assigned to your business, call the Canada Revenue Agency (CRA) at 1-800-959-5525 or consult How to register for a business number (CRA).